patrykstruzek/UnityGameProjectFPS/README.md

 This project was only learning project from 2021 and is no longer supported.
 To open this just create new project in Unity Engine and override project files using this files.

-There are videos from this game:
+Here are videos from this game:

 https://youtu.be/58NdmOGbfo8